rhiot/gitbook/tooling/cmd.md

 For Raspbian, we recommend to use the default password - `raspberry`.

-## shell-start

-Starts background shell process (if one is not started already).
-You can connect to a [shell](shell.md) process using SSH and default credentials:

-    ssh rhiot@localhost -p 2000
-    password: rhiot

 ## device-config

 This command allows to edit a configuration file on a remote device.
 The syntax of a command looks as follows: